 • catalyst.

-1. You can find out about the wear of the steering rack during a test drive or by making a diagnosis.
-It is necessary to pay attention to the appearance of a strong vibration of the steering wheel, extraneous noise in the form of a rattle, knocks when driving on a rough road.
+1. You can find out about the wear of the steering rack during a test drive or by doing diagnostics.
+It is necessary to pay attention to the appearance strong vibration steering wheel, extraneous noise in the form of grinding, knocking when driving on uneven roads.
 Turning the steering wheel in any direction will be difficult.
-This will also produce extraneous sounds.
-A sign of a malfunction can also be a leak from the steering rack.
-It is worth looking into the tank, if the power steering fluid foams heavily, then this is also a sign of a breakdown.
+This will also cause extraneous sounds.
+A leak from the steering rack may also be a sign of a malfunction.
+It’s worth looking into the reservoir; if the power steering fluid foams a lot, then this is also a sign of a breakdown.

 Timing mechanism drive

-2. On a Chevrolet Captiva with a 2.4 liter engine, the timing mechanism is belt driven.
-Its wear can result not only in a break, but also in bent valves.
+2. On a Chevrolet Captiva with a 2.4 liter engine, the timing mechanism is driven by a belt.
+Its wear can result not only in a break, but also bent valves.
 The degree of wear can sometimes be determined visually.
-With a lot of wear, it begins to "shag".
-But the first and main signs are on the inside of the belt and they are not always visible.
+With a lot of wear, it begins to “shag”.
+But the first and main signs are with inside belt and they are not always visible.

-On a car with a 3.2 liter engine - a timing chain drive.
-Its pulling is a common disease of these machines.
-This reduces the thrust in the engine, and the on-board computer gives errors.
+For cars with a 3.2 l engine – chain drive Timing belt Pulling it out is a common problem with these machines.
+At the same time, engine thrust decreases, and the on-board computer generates errors.

 Chassis

-3. The condition of the stabilizer links to a large extent depend on the driving style.
-Problems with them can be identified by driving a car on a rough road.
-Knocking, increased roll and skidding of the car when cornering, as well as swaying when braking will tell about malfunctions of the racks.
-Experienced drivers can also tell if they are broken by rocking the car from every angle.
-A sign of a malfunction will be a sharp drop.
+3. The condition of the stabilizer struts largely depends on driving style.
+Problems with them can be identified by driving the car on an uneven road.
+Malfunctions of the struts will be indicated by knocking, increased roll and skidding of the car when cornering, as well as swaying when braking.
+Experienced drivers They can also determine if they are broken by rocking the car from each corner.
+A sign of a malfunction will be a sharp lowering.

-4. Most often, the front brake pads wear out on the Chevrolet Captiva.
-This usually happens after a run of about 35 thousand kilometers.
+4. Most often, the front brake pads wear out on Chevrolet Captiva.
+This usually happens after driving about 35 thousand kilometers.
 The rear pads will last almost twice as long.
-You can find out about their wear on a test drive.
-With every braking, especially at high speeds, a metallic squeal, rattle will be heard.
+You can find out about their wear at test drive.
+Every time you brake, especially when high speeds, a metallic screeching and grinding noise will be heard.
 This sound is caused by a wear sensor built into the brake pads.

-5. The oil pressure sensor is another weak point of the Captiva.
-If it fails, the oil pressure indicator light will come on.
-It can light up when regassing or in other cases of pressure changes.
-However, this is not the only reason when this indication lights up.
-It signals a failure of the oil pump, a lack of oil level, a wiring malfunction of this important engine part, as well as problems with the motor itself.
-Therefore, the best way out with a burning light bulb will be diagnostics in the service station.
+5. Oil pressure sensor - another one vulnerable spot Captiva.
+If it malfunctions, the oil pressure indicator light will light up.
+It may light up when there is over-gassing or in other cases of pressure changes.
+However, this is not the only reason when this indication comes on.
+It signals a failure of the oil pump, insufficient oil level, faulty wiring of this important detail engine, as well as about problems with the engine itself.
+Therefore, the best solution when the light is on is to have it diagnosed at a service station.

-6. The catalyst is also one of the weak points of this model.
-It works on both petrol and diesel engines.
-The most obvious sign of a problem with it will be a tight acceleration, then the engine starts up again as usual.
-But it is not always possible to identify this in one short trip, so it is necessary to undergo diagnostics in the service.
+6. The catalyst is also the weak point of this model.
+It is available on both petrol and diesel engines.
+The most obvious sign of a problem with it will be a slow acceleration, then the engine starts running as usual again.
+But it is not always possible to identify this in one short trip, so it is necessary to undergo diagnostics at a service center.

-In addition to the above Captiva sores, when buying, you must carefully check the general condition of the car.
-Make a run and listen for the absence of noises, knocks, squeaks, whistles and other strange sounds in the area of the engine compartment, chassis and suspension.
+In addition to the above problems, Captiva must be carefully checked when purchasing general state car.
+Go for a drive and listen for noises, knocks, squeaks, whistles and other strange sounds in the area of the engine compartment, chassis and suspension.

-The main disadvantages of Chevrolet Captiva 2006 - 2011 release
+The main disadvantages of the Chevrolet Captiva 2006 - 2011 release

 1. “Crickets” in the cabin in winter;